-Anyone who believes that Edgewood College has discriminated against them on the basis of race, color, national origin, sex, disability or age, may file a report with the Office of Civil Rights.
+Anyone who believes that Edgewood University has discriminated against them on the basis of race, color, national origin, sex, disability or age, may file a report with the Office of Civil Rights.
+Complaints can be submitted online on the Health and Human Services website.
+Any questions about this process can be directed to the Office of Civil Rights.